-A lanyard is defined as a rope or strap to secure something.
-In the case of height safety equipment, lanyards are normally used to anchor the wearer of a safety harness to a secure fixing point to either prevent a fall or restrain a fall.
-All PPE kits should contain a lanyard.
+The defenition of a lanyard is – a rope or strap to secure and item.
+Lanyards are used to anchor the wearer of a safety harness during height safety tasks.
+This is to secure fixing point, either prevent a fall or restrain a fall.
+All PPE (personel protection equipment) kits should contain a lanyard.

 Types of lanyards

 There are many types of lanyards that are used for height safety purposes.
-Whether made from webbing, rope or cable they come with a variety of end fittings to enable easy connection to different places.
+Whether made from webbing, rope or cable they come with a variety of end fittings.
+This is to enable easy connection to different places.
 Regular lanyards are simply a length of webbing, rope or cable with a connector at each end; some other types of lanyard include ‘Y’ shaped rope, the shape of these enables the user to move more freely over obstacles with less hindrance.
 Then we have shock absorbing lanyards, these are essential in any fall arrest system as they will absorb a specific amount of force which is applied throughout the body in the event of a fall.
+Bear in mind there are many factors which can affect lanyard materials to be aware of.

 Purchasing a Lanyard